 Diagnosis of atopic dermatitis is clinical.
 History (eg, personal or family history of allergic rhinoconjunctivitis, seasonal or perennial; asthma) is helpful.
-See table: Diagnostic Clinical Features in Atopic Dermatitis* Diagnostic Clinical Features in Atopic Dermatitis* for the modified clinically relevant guidelines of care for the management of atopic dermatitis and the pediatric diagnostic criteria from the American Academy of Dermatology.
+See table for the modified clinically relevant guidelines of care for the diagnosis and assessment of atopic dermatitis (2014) from the American Academy of Dermatology.

 Psoriasis is typically easy to recognize by its sharply demarcated, thick, erythematous, and scaly plaques.
-It is usually extensoral rather than flexural and may include typical nail findings not common in atopic dermatitis (eg, oil spots, nail pits).
+It is usually extensoral rather than flexural and may include typical nail findings not common in atopic dermatitis (eg, oil spots, ).

 Nummular dermatitis is not flexural, and lichenification is rare.
-(However, coin-shaped, nummular plaques can occur in atopic dermatitis [nummular atopic dermatitis].)
+(However, can occur in atopic dermatitis [nummular atopic dermatitis].)